 Our range of coffees is comprised of individual, community and family producers and is designed to reflect the seasonality, diversity and quality of coffee grown by everyone throughout Latin America.
 Our range of Espresso and Filter coffees are the results of projects, relationships or initiatives that we have instigated or supported in producing communities, with the help of our partners.

 SLOT ROASTING COLLECTIVE

 Alongside our own production we also host a collective of slot roasters who lease out our Probat roaster and expertise, offering roasting space and training for enthusiasts and professionals to create bespoke, affordable and accessible roasting solutions for their businesses.
 We also offer sourcing and profiling for white-label, bespoke and contract-roasted coffee, tailoring our services to each and every customer, as we understand the need for creativity in a competitive industry.

 As part of Tate Eats all profits made by the roastery are donated to the gallery.
 Each roaster, coffee shop or customer purchasing any of Tate’s coffee or services are directly supporting, not only the farmers we work with in our GEP, but also the gallery itself.

-If you are interested in any of the coffees or services Tate Roastery can offer, then please don’t hesitate to get in touch with Thomas, our Head of Coffee: firstname.lastname@example.org
+If you are interested in any of the coffees or services Tate Roastery can offer, then please don’t hesitate to get in touch with our coffee team, firstname.lastname@example.org.